Albert C. Barnes

-Albert Coombs Barnes (January 2, 1872 – July 24, 1951) was an American chemist, businessman, art collector, writer, and educator, and the founder of the Barnes Foundation in Philadelphia, Pennsylvania.
+Albert Coombs Barnes (January 2, 1872 – July 24, 1951) was an American chemist, businessman, art collector, writer, educator, and the founder of the Barnes Foundation in Philadelphia, Pennsylvania.

 Early life and education

 Albert Coombs Barnes was born in Philadelphia on January 2, 1872 to working-class parents.
 His father, butcher John J. Barnes, served in the American Civil War in Company D of the 82nd Pennsylvania Volunteer Infantry.
 He lost his right arm at the Battle of Cold Harbor.
 After the war John Barnes received a disability pension of $8/month, and took jobs such as inspector, night watchman, and letter carrier when he could find them.
 Albert Barnes' mother, Lydia A. Schaffer, was a devout Methodist who took him to African American camp meetings and revivals.
 The family lived first at 1466 Cook Street (now Wilt Street) in the rough working-class neighborhood of what is today Fishtown, and later in a slum area known as "the Neck" or "the Dumps".

 Albert Barnes completed elementary school at William Welsh Elementary School in 1885.
 That year Barnes was one of two boys from his school who were accepted at Central High School, a public school highly respected for its rigorous academic program.
 Barnes graduated at age 17 on June 27, 1889 with an A.B. degree, part of the 92nd class.

-At Central Barnes became friends with William Glackens, who later became an artist and advised Barnes on his first collecting efforts.
+At Central, Barnes became friends with William Glackens, who later became an artist and advised Barnes on his first collecting efforts.

 Barnes went on to attend medical school at the University of Pennsylvania, enrolling in September 1889 and receiving his degree as of May 6, 1892.
 He earned his way by tutoring, boxing, and playing semi-professional baseball.

 In 1892, he interned at Penn's Graduate Hospital then known as Polyclinic Hospital in Philadelphia and at the Mercy Hospital of Pittsburgh.

 He also is listed as having been an assistant physician at the State Hospital for the Insane in Warren, Pennsylvania in 1893.

 His experience as an intern convinced him that he was not suited to clinical practice.

 Although he obtained the degree of medical doctor, he never practiced.

 Barnes decided instead to pursue an interest in chemistry as it applied to the practice of medicine.

 He traveled to Germany, then a center of chemical research and education, studying in Berlin around 1895.
 Returning to the United States, he joined the pharmaceutical company H. K. Mulford in 1898.
 The company sent him back to Germany to study in Heidelberg, a city that Barnes described as "a loadstone [sic] for scientific investigators of every land."

 According to the Archiv für Experimentelle Pathologie und Pharmakologie he was among those receiving firsts and seconds, given June 26, 1901, from the Pharmakologischen Institut zu Heidelberg.